garybernhardt/raptor/README.md

       end
     end

 `Posts` is the resource.
-It has routes, a presenter, and records in a database (nevermind their implementation for now).
+It has routes, a presenter, and records in a database (never mind their implementation for now).
 Let's take the routes in order.

 `show` has no arguments, so it inherits the default show behavior:

 1. Match GET "/posts/:id"
 1. Extract the ID
 1. Call `Posts::Record.find_by_id` with the ID, returning `record`
-1. Instantiate a `Posts::OnePresenter.new(record)`
+1. Instantiate a `Posts::PresentsOne.new(record)`
 1. Render `views/posts/show.html.erb` with the presenter as its context

 Each of these is customizable, and each of the seven standard actions has a slightly different set of defaults, mostly in steps 2 and 3.